Edb83/snake/README.md

 **7. Visual effects**

 This is what the phrase "and the messier things become", refers to on the main menu screen.
 A simple physics particle effect showers the game board with multi-coloured sparks each time food is eaten.
 As more food is eaten, the number and velocity of sparks increases until the screen is awash with colour.
 This serves as both a reward for good play and, in the later stages, a pleasant distraction from the job at hand.
-The colour of the sparks matches that of the food eaten, which helps to suggest that the food has been destroyed ('gibbed', if you will)
+The colour of the sparks matches that of the food eaten, which helps to suggest that the food has been destroyed ('gibbed', if you will).

 **8. Audio**

-The Web Audio API (via HowlerJS) provides reliable, lag-free sound effects on all devices
+The Web Audio API (via HowlerJS) provides reliable, lag-free sound effects on all devices.

 **9. Statistics saved to local storage**

 High scores (and other stats such as games played, total play time, total points scored) are saved to the device's local storage and will remain between game sessions, providing cookies are not deleted.
-This is a fundamental feature for giving players a reason to return
+This is a fundamental feature for giving players a reason to return.

 **10. Object Oriented Programming**